a-r-m-i-n/ddev-for-typo3-extensions/README.md

 ### Install TYPO3 environments

-This environment offers four scripts, to provision the web container, supporting the following TYPO3 versions:
+This environment offers several DDEV commands, to provision the web container, supporting the following TYPO3 versions:

 ```